otagoedna/eDNA_Workshop_Nov_2019/registration_info.md

 # Registration

-Please go to the following page to register
+Please go to the following page to register:

 [**eDNA Workshop Registration**](https://events.humanitix.co.nz/environmental-dna-workshop)

-Please [email Hugh](mailto:hugh.cross@otago.ac.nz) for more information.

-Here is an initial guide of costs:
+Here is an initial guide to costs:

 | **Event** | **Cost** | **Includes** |
 | Symposium only | $180 | registration, lunch and tea for symposium |